bgb10/cbhs-chorogi/README.md

 # CBHS chorogi (충북학사 초록이)
 ![image](https://github.com/bgb10/cbhs-chorogi/assets/25452313/8d5dd054-104a-495b-a320-fbcb5318069b)

 The CBHS Assistant app `cbhs-chorogi` addresses inconveniences faced by students at CBHS.
-It simplifies the process of obtaining QR codes for access and provides quick access to the dorm's meal menu.
+It Simplifies QR code based entry system and provides quick access to the meal.
 Developed using `React Native` and `Expo`.
 Distributed it to the Google Play Store, and put up posters in CBHS for advertising.
 Statistics showed that almost all Android users (around 90-100) in CBHS installed `cbhs-chorogi`.
 Also, when I ask people they say that CBHS makes check-in much faster and simplified to see what's on the menu for the day.
 > `CBHS` is 'Chung Buk Hak-Sa', which means local dormitory for people from Chungchungbuk-do, Korea.

 # Motivation